This story is very familiar.

 What Does This Scam Look Like in Real Life?

-A cashier's check from a bank is very austere.
-These checks are chock full of crap.
+A real cashier’s check from a bank is very plain.
+These checks are chock full of officially looking crap.

-That alone is a red flag (besides the fact that a stranger sent you thousands of dollars on the hopes you won't just run with it) but that's only if you're familiar with cashier's checks.
+That alone is a red flag (besides the sheer insanity of a stranger sending you thousands of dollars on the hopes you won’t just run with it) but that’s only if you’re familiar with cashier’s checks.